hackingjpr/Group3-4App/README.md

 logistic.g3g4.tpms.continuum.score <- scaling.function(logistic.g3g4.tpms.score)
 # Apply the function to the unscaled g3g4 scores

-# CRITICAL: If you are using a small dataset or one that does not represent the full spectrum of Group3/Group4
+# If you are using a small dataset or one that does not represent the full spectrum of Group3/Group4
 # medulloblastomas you may want to omit this step and present unscaled G3/G4 ratios in which case the following command should be used.

 # Alternatively, you may wish to append to the precalculated G3/G4 ratios from Williamson et al